mazhongchao/news-crawler/README.md

 composer dump-autoload
 ```

-Then, to create  `rules` directory, adding rule files, to create  `config` directory, and adding `task.php` & `config.php`.
+Then, to create  `rules` directory and adding rule files.
+To create `config` directory and adding `task.php` & `config.php`.
 Some demos are below.

 ## rules/yjb_cn.php demo